Ryzen 9 3900X 3D Modeling Performance

 POV-Ray also has a single-threaded benchmark, in which the Core i9 and its 5GHz clock ekes out a 4-percent win over the 4.6GHz Ryzen 9.
 A win is a win, but most are likely to say big whoop.

-Before we jump to the next section we did want to explore a protest we had heard from Intel fans though.
-We'll summarize it as "We know the simple math of 12 > 8 is true, but for 3D artists, the time waiting for rendering (when you might take a potty or coffee brak) is not as critical as the seat time when you actively need faster responsiveness.
-That is, system "snappiness" when trying to do precise modelling is just as important if not more important.
-In that world, the math of 5GHz > 4.6GHz so Intel wins in that department.
+Before we jump to the next section we did want to explore a protest we had heard from Intel fans.
+We’ll summarize it as, “we know the simple math of 12 > 8 is true, but for 3D artists, the time waiting for rendering is not as critical as the seat time when you actively need faster responsiveness.”
+That is, system “snappiness” when trying to do precise modelling is just as important if not more important.
+In that world, the math of 5GHz > 4.6GHz, so Intel wins in that department.

-To try to test that theory we looked to CGDrector.com's free Cinema4D Viewport Performance benchmark.
-CGDirector is an PC enthusiast site dedicated to helping 3D artists make the right computing purchase choices for their job.
+To test that theory we looked to CGDirector.com’s free Cinema4D Viewport Performance benchmark.
+CGDirector is an PC enthusiast site for 3D content creators, video editors, and other users who work in graphics-intensive applications.

 For a better interface or “viewport” experience for 3D artists, CGDirector said the CPU is the chief bottleneck—and not the GPU.
 That means chips with higher frequency and higher IPC typically are more important.